jsreport/docs/docs/chrome-pdf.md

 - background color is not printed, use `-webkit-print-color-adjust: exact` as workaround

 In the most of the cases it is better to use [pdf-utils](/learn/pdf-utils) instead which is less limiting and without these issues.

+The chrome by default displays the current date in the header and file name in the footer when `displayHeaderFooterSelected`.
+You can place an empty tag `<span/>` to the header or footer to avoid this behavior.

 Example showing how to use the special css classes and the workaround for the scaling issues.